PhantazmNetwork/PhantazmServer/README.md

 If your server is accessible from the Internet, make sure it's suitably complex.
 Keep in mind that your secret isn't something you need to actually *remember*, and thus there's no real drawback to making it as long as you want.

-Next, set the `proxySecret` field in `./run/server-1/server-config.toml`, and the `forwarding-secret` field in `./run/velocity/velocity.toml`, to the same string (your secret).
+Next, set the `proxySecret` field in `./run/server-1/server-config.toml`, and the contents of the `./run/velocity/forwarding.secret` file, to the same string
+(your
+secret).

-**Warning**: The secret is stored, in plaintext, in both the server and proxy configuration files.
-This is, regrettably, something we can't do much about.
-Make sure access to your backend servers is properly secured.
+**Warning**: The secret is stored, in plaintext, in the server configuration file and `forwarding.secret`.
+Make sure your backend servers are properly secured.

 ### Running